-Dialectical Behaviour Therapy (DBT) is a treatment approach that combines Cognitive Behavioural Therapy techniques (CBT) with Eastern philosophies centred on awareness and acceptance.
+Dialectical Behaviour Therapy (DBT) is a program of treatment that combines Cognitive Behavioural Therapy (CBT) techniques with Eastern philosophies centred on awareness and acceptance.
 DBT focuses on learning new skills and strategies to reduce emotional suffering and create a life worth living.
-The four modules in DBT are: mindfulness (increasing self-observation and awareness), interpersonal effectiveness (dealing with conflicts, balancing getting your needs met with self-respect and maintaining the relationship), emotion regulation (understanding and managing emotions) and distress tolerance (learning to tolerate distress without making the situation worse).
+The four modules in DBT are: mindfulness (increasing self-observation and awareness), interpersonal effectiveness (dealing with conflicts, balancing getting your needs met with self-respect), emotion regulation (understanding and managing emotions) and distress tolerance (learning to tolerate distress without making the situation worse).